pmat2/Eve-Moon-Taxer/README.md

 If for some reason you still have no environment variable set follow [this link](docs/PythonEnvVar.md).

+## Rules
+- Only compressed ore!
+- Only one contract per player!

 ## How it works
 - In eve inventory select all COMPRESSED moon ore, copy to clipboard(ctrl+c)
 - Open Moon Taxer app (taxer.cmd)